gayedurmazz/Copy-Move-Forgery-Detection/README.md

 Images to be used for detection must be 256 * 256 in size.

+The sample pictures with the "gj90" extension are compressed images.

 The previously written function of the matlab programming platform was used for zigzag scanning [zigzag.m](https://www.mathworks.com/matlabcentral/fileexchange/15317-zigzag-scan).